Manual grinders have always been kind of slow compared to their electrical counterparts.

 - It’s easier to disassemble for cleaning

 However, if you’re specifically looking for an espresso grinder or a more luxurious all-rounder, then there’s the J-Max grinder.
-It’s only a fraction more expensive than the “Pro”, but with that amazing external adjustment ring and a convenient magnetic catch cup.
+It’s only a fraction more expensive than the “Pro”, but with that fantastic external adjustment ring and a convenient magnetic catch cup.

 I’d pick it over the Jx Pro unless you have a good reason.